Tanzania's new PM threatens to sack doctors for illegal abortions

 Prime Minister Kassim Majaliwa told doctors at Ruvuma Regional Hospital in the southern highlands to stop performing abortions on girls and women or they will be sacked and charged according to the law.

-“These unlawful acts are totally unacceptable, doctors who entertain this behavior will not be spared,” he told doctors and medical workers during a surprise visit to the hospital this week.
-“I don’t want to hear labor rooms are being used for terminating pregnancies.”
+“These unlawful acts are totally unacceptable, doctors who entertain this behaviour will not be spared,” he told doctors and medical workers during a surprise visit to the hospital this week.
+“I don’t want to hear labour rooms are being used for terminating pregnancies.”

 Majaliwa, who took office in November, told local health authorities to investigate and identify any doctors disobeying this order and take disciplinary action against them.

-Hospital-based data suggests that hundreds of abortions are performed in secret in public and private hospitals in Tanzania with medical workers often playing a role in organizing them.
+Hospital-based data suggests that hundreds of abortions are performed in secret in public and private hospitals in Tanzania with medical workers often playing a role in organising them.

 Studies have indicated that up to 60 percent of women admitted to public hospitals with suspected miscarriages have in fact undergone an abortion.